S20

 The government has introduced a mega pension scheme to provide a monthly pension of Rs.
 3000/- for workers in the unorganized sector after the age of 60 years with a contribution of Rs.
 100/- p.m.

 Super20 is one of the best taxation coaching Institute, located in Ahmedabad.
-If you have any query regarding the tax you can contact s20 at [email protected].
+If you have any query regarding the tax you can contact s20 at info@s20.in.